-When choosing a swimming instructor for your child, choose only experienced qualified instructors.
-There should be continuous adult supervision any time your child is near water.
+When choosing a swimming instructor for your child, choose only experienced

-- \ Make sure there is a person trained in cardiopulmonary resuscitation (CPR) on site at all times. - Do not allow your child to engage in horse playing. - \ Diving should not be allowed unless the depth of the water has been determined and there are no underwater hazards. - \ Use only approved life preservers.
+- qualified instructors.
+There should be continuous adult supervision any time your child is near water. - Make sure there is a person trained in cardiopulmonary resuscitation (CPR) on site at all times. - Do not allow your child to engage in horse play. - Diving should not be allowed unless the depth of the water has been determined and there are no underwater hazards. - Use only approved life preservers.
 Air mattresses, inner tubes or inflatable toys are not dependable life preservers.
-If these devices deflate, or your child sli he/she could be in serious trouble. - \ Be extremely cautious while using spas and hot tubs.
-They can be dangerous for young children who can easily drown or become overheated during their use. - \ Make sure you are always aware of the weather conditions and do not allow swimming during a lightning storm. - \ If you have a backyard swimming pool it should be enclosed with high and locked fences on all sides.
-Check with the appropriate city or state agency to make sure you are following your jurisdiction's laws for the installation of a pool. - \ If your pool has a cover, make sure it is completely removed before swimming.
-Your child may fall through the cover and become trapped underneath. - A child should always wear a life jacket when riding in a boat.
+If these devices deflate, or your child slips off he/she could be in serious trouble. - Be extremely cautious while using spas and hot tubs.
+They can be dangerous for young children who can easily drown or become overheated during their use. - Make sure you are always aware of the weather conditions and do not allow swimming during a lightning storm. - If you have a backyard swimming pool it should be enclosed with high and locked fences on all sides.
+Check with the appropriate city or state agency to make sure you are following your jurisdiction's laws for the installation of a pool. - If your pool has a cover, make sure it is completely removed before swimming.
+Your child may fall through the cover and become trapped underneath. - For Boating Safety Tips, visit www.tpwd.state.tx.us/faq/learning/boater education/.